Syspad : Network paths on your Fingertips

-This launches the folder icon where you get quick access to sections like my computer, my network , control panel etc and also you can browse and any number of folder path which is launched when you click on it.
+This launches the folder icon where you get quick access to sections like my computer, my network, control panel, etc and also you can browse and any number of folder path which is launched when you click on it.

 That is, keep on adding any number of path and you will never forget.
 The only thing I would suggest is you make it run with Admin privilege to make sure it doesn’t get any problem in I/O operations.
-Download Syspad.
-And yes there is notepad like program which I am leaving on you to explore.
-You gonna love that too.!!

 I am the author of this particular piece of software.